serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 Now, we need to expose the `env` variables for the function to consume.

-You can grab your Mailchimp API keys under Account > Extras:
+You can grab your Mailchimp API keys under "Account > Extras":

 ![image](https://user-images.githubusercontent.com/532272/38901904-fa57ff0c-4252-11e8-90ff-373e8f78b35b.png)